kevinolega/callcentertrainingtips/6wel/lessons/first-assessment.md

 I previously worked in sales.

-I want to work in a call center because I’m attracted to the high pay, benefits and opportunities for advancement.
+I want to work in a call center because I'm attracted to the high pay, benefits, and opportunities for advancement.

-I also like the fact that call center work has a predictable schedule and the reputable call center companies pay well and pay on time.
+I also like the fact that call center work has a predictable schedule, and the reputable call center companies pay well and pay on time.

 I studied at iAcademy in Makati.

 I took up Business Management.

-I spend my free time writing, reading books and taking online courses.
+I spend my free time writing, reading books, and taking online courses.
 For questions that require a short answer, stick to one to two sentences.

-## There are questions that require longer answers
+## Some questions require longer answers

-For questions that require a longer answer try to explain in three to five sentences.
+For questions that require a longer answer, try to explain in three to five sentences.

-For questions that require instructions, explanation or stories, keep your longer answers within 10-20 sentences.
+For questions that require instructions, explanations, or stories, keep your longer answers within 10-20 sentences.

-**Remember: This is the version 0.01 of your interview answers.
+**Remember: This is version 0.01 of your interview answers.
 By the end of our lessons, you will have version 0.47.**

 Your answers will get better over time as you learn more of the lessons.

 ## More Tips...

-**Write like you talk**.
+**Write as you speak**.

 If you are more comfortable talking instead of writing, do this:

 - Use the voice recorder or video recorder on your phone
 - Begin answering the questions.
-- Listen to your recording and write down your answer on your notebook.
+- Listen to your recording and write down your answer in your notebook.
-- Make corrections to anything that doesn’t sound correctly.
+- Make corrections to anything that doesn't sound correct.
 - Repeat the process.

-You’re free to give longer answers to questions that require an explanation.
+You're free to give longer answers to questions that require an explanation.

 If you have a lot of free time, try to give a longer answer and a shorter answer.